 Though routine the soldiers’ work on top of the hill attracted onlookers.
-They labored away, planting stakes and laying out the timbers that would form the stands for some rough crosses.
-The sun was devouring the morning fog, and from that hill one could see the beginning of an intense Friday in Jerusalem.
+There they labored, planting stakes and laying out the timbers that would form the stands for some rough crosses.
+The sun devoured the morning fog, and from that hill one could see the beginning of an intense Friday in Jerusalem.

-Across the city two other soldiers were approaching the cell of the rebel whose day had come.
-It was routine for these soldiers too, but with Jerusalem swollen for Passover, tensions were high and the soldiers weary.
+Across the city two other soldiers approached the cell of a rebel whose day had come.
+It was routine for these soldiers too, yet with Jerusalem swollen for Passover, tensions were high and the soldiers weary.

-At the cell one of the soldiers unlocked the heavy door.
-As it opened it creaked just enough to startle the prisoner sitting timidly in the damp room’s corner.
-The man looked tired, and his body was swollen from beatings.
-His cell was foul, and the buzz of those ever-present flies was ringing in his frightened ears.
-For him, going to that hill across the city would be more of a blessing than a curse.
+One of the soldiers unlocked the heavy door, the noise enough to startle the prisoner sitting timidly in the damp corner.
+The man looked tired, his body was swollen from beatings.
+The cell was foul, and the buzz of ever-present flies rang in his frightened ears.
+For the rebel, going to that hill across the city would be more a blessing than a curse.

 But it was not to be.
-Jerking him up by each arm, the soldiers pushed him against the wall.
+Grabbing him by each arm, the soldiers pushed him against the wall.
 “You are being released, Barabbas!” declared one.
 “The governor is crucifying some Galilean in your place; a carpenter turned prophet.
 What a shame!
 Follow us and keep quiet!”
-The soldiers led Barabbas to the prison’s main gate and hurled him into the street where he picked himself up and walked away a free man.
-His head spinning, he stumbled aimlessly around the city hunting for something to eat and contemplating what to do next.
+The soldiers led Barabbas to the prison’s gate and hurled him into the street.
+There he picked himself up and walked away a free man.
+Head spinning, he stumbled aimlessly around the city hunting for food and contemplating where to go.

-Soon Barabbas began to hear a raucous commotion from near the temple where he saw a large crowd lining the street.
-From around the corner soldiers appeared, bright red capes flowing behind them, and following them on his hands and knees was the Galilean on whose back was a rugged, wooden crossbeam.
+Soon Barabbas heard a ruckus near the temple.
+There he saw a large crowd lining the street.
+From around the corner soldiers appeared, red capes flowing behind them, and following them on hands and knees was the Galilean on whose back was a rugged, wooden crossbeam.